connervieira/Predator/DOCUMENTATION.md

         - Dash-cam mode
             - In dash-cam mode, Predator will record video indefinitely until either disk space runs out, or `Ctrl + C` is pressed.
             - Predator will not detect license plates in this mode.
 However, you can use video recorded in this mode with pre-recorded mode in order to scan for license plates at a later date.
-            - The dash-cam video recorded will be saved to the project folder as predator_dashcam.mkv
+            - The dash-cam video recorded will be saved to the project folder as `predator_dashcam.mkv`.
+                - If background recording is enabled, and multiple camera devices are specified, Predator will record to multiple files.
+Each file will be named `predator_dashcamN.mkv`, where N is the camera ID number.